mneedham/hugo-blog/blog/content/2017/03/30/top-10-technology-podcasts.md

 title="My top 10 technology podcasts"
 tag=['software-development', 'podcasts']
 category=['Software Development']
+description="A collection of my favourite technology podcasts covering data science, data engineering, bitcoin, Kubernetes, software development, and more."
 +++

 <p>For the last six months I&#8217;ve been listening to 2 or 3 technology podcasts every day while out running and on my commute and I thought it&#8217;d be cool to share some of my favourites.</p>